Matt Amodio: Jeopardy!

 Amodio is the third-highest earner of all time in regular-season play, third-most successful in consecutive games won and fourth-biggest all-time winner.
 Amodio averaged $39,963 per victory, second highest all-time to James Holzhauer at $76,944.
 During season 39, Amodio qualified as the second seed in the next Tournament of Champions.
 He responded to 1,299 clues—54.6% of all of the clues given—correctly over the course of his run.
+At the time of his Jeopardy! appearance, he was a PhD student in computer science at Yale University.

 Actor Jonathan Fisher, originally from Coral Gables, Florida, who would himself amass an 11-game winning streak, defeated Amodio in his 39th and final game.
 The episode originally aired October 11, 2021.
 Both appeared in the Jeopardy!
 Tournament of Champions that aired in November 2022 but did not play each other.
 Amodio lost to Sam Buttrey.
 In May 2023, Amodio and Buttrey (who was the Professors Tournament champion in Season 38) were invited to the Jeopardy!
 Masters tournament.
 Buttrey was eliminated in the first round, while Amodio was a finalist and finished third behind James Holzhauer and Mattea Roach.
 Amodio and Amy Schneider were relegated in the 2024 Jeopardy!
 Masters tournament, sending both into the 2025 Jeopardy!
-Invitational Tournament in February, which Amodio won to earn a slot in the 2025 version.
+Invitational Tournament in February, which Amodio won to earn a slot in the 2025 version of Jeopardy!
+Masters.